francheska-vicente/data103-project/README.md

 6. To play around with the models, open `ModelPrediction.ipynb`.

 ## Project Files and Folders
-This Github Repository contains four Jupyter notebooks, and three CSV files.
+This Github Repository contains five Jupyter notebooks, and three CSV files.

 #### Jupyter Notebooks
 | Jupyter notebooks                                              | Description                                                                                    |